Keep in touch

 Guaranteed ATAR

-If you meet the program pre-requisites and any ‘Essential Requirements for Admission’, we will guarantee you a place in this program with this ATAR.
+If you meet the course pre-requisites and any ‘Essential Requirements for Admission’, we will guarantee you a place in this course with this ATAR.
 We use the adjusted ATAR, factoring in subject adjustments and SEAS as detailed below..

 Subject Adjustments